landont168/stockle/README.md

 - adding small features has been really annoying bc i tend need to lift some state components up and pass a bunch of props or change the logic of how things worked (ex. account menu + notis)
 - improving responsivenes with css - switching to mui table as game board and fixing small issues (ex. width/height changes on rerender, styling issues)
 - refactoring frontend has taken so much time + energy - have to carefully think about app design (ex. what to abstract, props, reducers, hooks)
+- improving responsiveness with css + mui
+- reworking app to allow guests to play (preventing interactions with a user object like updating stats, displaying stats/leaderboard, etc)

 ### todo:

-- redesign app so non account players can still play (display signup modal when user clicks account/leaderboard icons + game end/stats screen)
 - update python script to fetch all stocks on us market?
 - dockerize app and deploy with aws? (run python script in venv, build frontend, etc)